-For generative self-supervised learning, a canonical task is the masked language modeling, as proposed in BERT \cite{devlin2018bert}, where the model is trained to predict the masked tokens, thereby recovering the original input.
+For the generative self-supervised learning, a canonical task is the masked language modeling, as proposed in BERT \cite{devlin2018bert}, where the model is trained to predict the masked tokens, thereby recovering the original input.
 Model parameterization is usually implemented by optimizing the cross-entropy loss between the output and the masked tokens in the input.
-Representative works of self-supervised learning in drug discovery are discussed above (e.g., MolBERT \cite{fabian2020molecular} and GROVER \cite{rong2020grover}).
+Representative works of self-supervised learning in drug discovery are discussed in Section~\ref{sec3_7} ``Transformers" (e.g., MolBERT \cite{fabian2020molecular} and GROVER \cite{rong2020grover}).
 Notably, self-supervised pretraining can avoid the negative transfer caused by supervised pretraining - transfer of knowledge from pretraining harms model generalization, as shown by Hu et al \cite{hu2019strategies}.
 Besides, contrastive learning is another type of self-supervised learning.
 More specifically, contrastive learning aims to learn latent representations through contrasting data pairs (positive vs negative), where the positive and negative examples are constructed by augmenting the unlabeled samples in a self-supervised manner.
 Recently, contrastive learning has been employed to address the low-data drug discovery problem.
-For instance, Wang et al \cite{wang2021molclr} proposed Molecular Contrastive Learning of Representations (MolCLR) on molecular graphs for molecular property prediction.
-Three molecular graph augmentation ways are used: atom masking, bond deletion, and subgraph removal.
-Through contrastive loss, MolCLR learns molecular representations by contrasting positive molecular graphs vs negative ones, where molecular graph pairs augmented from the same molecule are treated as the positive and the others denoted as negative.
-Experiments show that MolCLR can effectively transfer the learned representations to downstream tasks for state-of-the-art performance in molecular property prediction.
+For instance, Wang et al \cite{wang2021molclr} proposed molecular contrastive learning of representations (MolCLR) on molecular graphs for molecular property prediction.
+Three molecular graph augmentation ways are used, i.e., atom masking, bond deletion, and subgraph removal.
+Through a contrastive loss, MolCLR learns molecular representations by contrasting positive vs negative molecules, where molecular graph pairs augmented from the same molecule are treated as the positive and the others denoted as negative.
+Experimental results show that MolCLR can effectively transfer the learned representations to downstream tasks and achieve state-of-the-art performance in molecular property prediction.